SumProductTeam/.github/profile/README.md

 ## About us

+> We help organisations redefine their direction, and improve performance.

 SumProduct is a specialist Microsoft Excel and data analytics consultancy.
-We help organisations harness their data through modelling, consulting, strategy and training, and we are trusted by companies across the globe to deliver clarity, precision and insight.

-> To empower every organisation to make better decisions through the intelligent use of data.
+We are finance and accounting professionals who solve complex problems and build highly specialised models.
+Our team includes Microsoft MVPs in Excel and award-winning leaders in the field, and we work with organisations across multiple sectors.

+Between us we hold more than 100 years of combined experience.
+We publish a library of thought leadership articles, courses and videos, and we host Excel Virtually Global — an annual event that draws over 50 speakers and 3,500 attendees.

 ## What we do